gd03champ/llm4sql/Readme.md

 - [ ] Move all environmental variables to .env
 - [ ] Deep integration of LLMS with database
 - [ ] Automatic error analysis and re-prompting

+- [ ] Compile frontend and backend into standalone electron project

 ## Running the Project